aragon/osx/DEPLOYMENT_CHECKLIST.md

 ## Pre-Deployment

 - [ ] Make sure you are using Node v16
 - [ ] Bump the OSx protocol version in the `ProtocolVersion.sol` file.
+- [ ] Check that version tags are set correctly in the plugin repo deploy scripts `packages/contracts/deploy/new/30_plugins/10_plugin-repos` to ensure synchronized version numbers across all supported networks.
 - [ ] Choose an ENS domain for DAOs
 - [ ] Choose an ENS domain for plugins
 - [ ] Check if there is an official ENS deployment for the chosen chain and if yes: